 7.3.2.5.1 Reinstatement Date

-(1) The losing CR and the gaining CR may work together to negotiate a reinstatement date for the losing CR to take the ESI ID back and note that date in the MarkeTrak issue.
-However, the losing CR shall ultimately determine the reinstatement date and note that date in the MarkeTrak issue.
+(1) The Losing CR and the Gaining CR may work together to negotiate a reinstatement date for the Losing CR to take the ESI ID back and note that date in the MarkeTrak issue.
+However, the Losing CR shall ultimately determine the reinstatement date and note that date in the MarkeTrak issue.

-(2) The reinstatement date shall be one day beyond the date of loss (date of loss is the date the Customer started with the gaining CR) or any subsequent date chosen by the losing CR for which the losing CR had authorization to serve the Customer, but no greater than ten days from the date the MarkeTrak issue was submitted.
-If the reinstatement date in the backdated move in is prior to or equal to the gaining CR’s start date, ERCOT will reject the backdated move in and resolution of the inadvertent gain will be delayed.
+(2) The reinstatement date shall be one day beyond the date of loss (date of loss is the date the Customer started with the Gaining CR) or any subsequent date chosen by the Losing CR for which the Losing CR had authorization to serve the Customer, but no greater than ten days from the date the MarkeTrak issue was submitted.
+If the reinstatement date in the backdated move in is prior to or equal to the Gaining CR’s start date, ERCOT will reject the backdated move in and resolution of the inadvertent gain will be delayed.

 (3) If the reinstatement process is delayed, the reinstatement date shall be no greater than ten days from the date the MarkeTrak issue was submitted.

-(4) No later than 12 days after the submittal of the Inadvertent Gaining or Inadvertent Losing MarkeTrak issue, the losing CR shall submit an 814_16, Move In Request, that is backdated by at least one Retail Business Day.
+(4) No later than 12 days after the submittal of the Inadvertent Gaining or Inadvertent Losing MarkeTrak issue, the Losing CR shall submit an 814_16, Move In Request, that is backdated by at least one Retail Business Day.
 The backdated move in shall use the date as populated within the “proposed regain date” field in MarkeTrak as the requested reinstatement date.
-The losing CR shall verify that the backdated move in was successfully received and accepted by the TDSP and populate the BGN02 field from that transaction.
+The Losing CR shall verify that the backdated move in was successfully received and accepted by the TDSP and populate the BGN02 field from that transaction.

 (5) If the move in has not been submitted within the required timeline, or the reinstatement date is different than the date noted in the MarkeTrak issue, refer to the escalation process in the MarkeTrak Users Guide.